dojo/docs/quickstart/debugging.rst

 Method 2: The "debugger" Statement
 ----------------------------------

-Alternatively you can set a "poor person's breakpoint" in the code.
+Alternatively you can set a "poor man's breakpoint" in the code.
 Just insert the debugger; statement, which is a legal JavaScript reserved word.

 ::